*Near Ft Garland

 Great Sand Dunes National Park and Preserve

-Just north of Zapata is one of North America’s largest dune fields, and one of the most biologically diverse parks in the United States.
-Miles of drifting, changing, ethereal dunes stretch out in every direction and soar as high as 700 feet above visitors.
+Just north of Zapata is one of North America’s largest dune fields, and one of the most biologically diverse park in the United States.
+Miles of drifting, changing, ethereal dunes stretch out in every direction, and soar as high as 700 feet above visitors.
 In the lush landscape surrounding the dunes, mule deer, elk, black bears, mountain lions, coyotes, eagles, hawks and other wildlife share the park with more than 300,000 visitors each year.
-Many of these animals share a community backyard with Zapata residents.
+Many of these animals share a community back yard with Zapata residents.

 More information about the park